mdiller/MangoByte/README.md

 /match story         | Tells the story of the match
 /matchids            | Gets a list of recent matchids that match the given filter
 /meta                | Prints the top meta heroes from https://opendota.com/heroes
-?parse               | Requests that OpenDota parses a match
+/parse               | Request for OpenDota to parse a recent match
 /playerstats         | Gets stats about the player's dota matches
 /profile             | Displays information about the player's dota profile
 /recent              | Gets a list of your recent dota matches